Brunch & Batter

 See recipe card for quantities.

-How to make blueberry earl grey jam
+How to make blueberry tea jam

 Since blueberries vary in ripeness, water content, and pectin, the total time to set will vary.
 Keep this in mind when making the jam.
-You will want to start testing it at around the 15-minute mark.
+You'll want to start testing it at around the 15-minute mark.
 When the jam is ready, it will not look like jam quite yet!
 It will continue to set as it cools.
 Use the visual below or try the plate test to make sure your jam is set.

 Mashing blueberries and sugar in a pot for making jam.

+Step 1.
 In a medium pot, combine all the ingredients, (except the tea bags).
 Smash the blueberries a little to have them mix with the sugar.

 Earl grey tea bags added to blueberry jam in a pot.